 9. The Maze Runner Series (2014-2018)

 This sci-fi dystopian film trilogy is based on a series of books of the same name by James Dashner.
-In ‘The Maze Runner,’ the first film of the series, we’re introduced to Thomas, who wakes up trapped in a maze with a group of other boys.
+In The Maze Runner, the first film of the series, we’re introduced to Thomas, who wakes up trapped in a maze with a group of other boys.
 He can’t seem to recollect anything about his previous life and has recurring dreams of a nefarious organization called the World Catastrophe Killzone Department.
 By piecing together fragments from his past, he figures out a way out of the maze.

-‘The Scorch Trials’ picks up from the events of the last film and features Thomas and his gang searching for clues about the mysterious organization from his dreams.
+The Scorch Trials picks up from the events of the last film and features Thomas and his gang searching for clues about the mysterious organization from his dreams.
 They eventually team up with resistance fighters to uncover WCKD’s secret plans.

-In ‘The Death Cure,’ Thomas must embark on a dangerous mission to infiltrate the legendary Last City to rescue his friends.
+In The Death Cure, Thomas must embark on a dangerous mission to infiltrate the legendary Last City to rescue his friends.
 On the other side of the ghost town are the answers to the questions that have been plaguing him from the moment he arrived on the maze.
 Can Thomas and his team of Gladers make it out alive?

 Where to Watch: Hotstar

-8. Tomorrowland (2015)
+10. Tomorrowland (2015)

-In this age of dark, grim visions of the future, Disney’s ‘Tomorrowland’ is a delightful retro sci-fi film for the whole family to enjoy.
+In this age of dark, grim visions of the future, Disney’s Tomorrowland is a delightful retro sci-fi film for the whole family to enjoy.
 Loosely based on the Disney ride of the same name, ‘Tomorrowland’ is a wholesome throwback to the upbeat adventures of the late ’80s.

 Casey Newton is a bright high school student who does not share a pessimistic view of the people around her.
 She discovers a mysterious pin that shows her glimpses of a gleeful world.
 With the help of a jaded inventor, she sets out to uncover the location of the futuristic city.

-‘Tomorrowland’ is directed with open-hearted optimism, a trait that is rare in films today.
+Tomorrowland is directed with open-hearted optimism, a trait that is rare in films today.
 It also has a great trio of actors in Clooney, Cassidy, and Robertson.
 They’re terrific together and their effortless chemistry makes for some of the best moments of the film.
 Despite the uneven storytelling, the film succeeds in its objective of capturing the feeling of endless possibilities perfectly.

 Watch Tomorrowland on Amazon

 11. Mortal Engines (2018)

-‘Mortal Engines’ is yet another adaptation of a young adult novel that is set in a post-apocalyptic world.
+Mortal Engines is yet another adaptation of a young adult novel that is set in a post-apocalyptic world.
 The difference here is that this world is made up of cities called Traction Cities that are mounted on wheels.
 The inhabitants practice a philosophy called Municipal Darwinism where larger cities can hunt down and absorb smaller settlements.
 Meanwhile, those in direct opposition to this policy find solace in Asia, establishing an alternate civilization made up of static settlements.
 Amidst this political tension, two strangers must team up together to stop a much larger conspiracy that threatens to destroy everything they hold dear.

-‘Mortal Engines’ was lauded for its eye-popping visuals and high-octane action sequences.
+Mortal Engines was lauded for its eye-popping visuals and high-octane action sequences.
 But, the story that heavily deviated from the source material, left fans disappointed.
 The characters seem underdeveloped and the chemistry between the leads seems forced.
 Despite its flaws, this fantasy action film is worth a watch for its ambitious attempt at narrating a story of this scale.

 Where to Watch: Netflix

-10. Red Sparrow (2018)
+12. Red Sparrow (2018)

 While the action is superbly crafted, the film is let down by a derivative plot and lack of chemistry between the leads.
-The absence of character exploration makes it quite evident that the film prefers style to substance.
-It’s hard to fight off memories of ‘Salt’ and ‘Atomic Blonde’ while watching the film.
-Ultimately, it’s Jennifer Lawrence’s portrayal of a seductive secret agent that keeps us engaged.
-She effortlessly slips into this role without a tinge of self-doubt.
-‘Red Sparrow’ is a great way to immerse the fans of ‘The Hunger Games’ franchise into the world of espionage thrillers.
+The absence of character exploration makes it evident that the film prefers style to substance.
+It’s hard to fight off memories of Salt and Atomic Blonde while watching the film.
+Ultimately, it’s Lawrence’s portrayal of a seductive secret agent that keeps us engaged.
+She effortlessly slips into this role.
+Red Sparrow is a great way to immerse The Hunger Games fans into the world of espionage thrillers.

 Where to Watch: Hotstar

-11. Ready Player One (2018)
+13. Ready Player One (2018)

 Ernest Cline’s fast-paced sci-fi novel was a treasure trove for pop-culture junkies.
-Steven Spielberg takes this source material to give us a visual treat that is entertaining from start to finish.
+Spielberg takes this source material to give us a visual treat that is thoroughly entertaining.
 The film seamlessly combines reality and animation into one big, exciting adventure.
-That’s a very hard balance to pull off, but ‘Ready Player One’ does this effortlessly, giving the obviously digital environment much-needed emotional weight.
+That’s a hard one to pull off, but Ready Player One does this effortlessly, giving the obviously digital set-up much-needed emotional weight.

 The film is set in 2045 when the real world is a harsh place to inhabit.
 To escape from this grim reality, people jump into OASIS, an immersive virtual experience.
 The eccentric creator of the OASIS, James Halliday has left behind his immense fortune and total control of this universe to the winner of a three-part contest.
 When Wade Watts conquers the first challenge, it reinvigorates interest in the competition.
 Sorrento, an opportunistic businessman, wants to gain control of OASIS with the intention of monetizing it.
 Can Wade and his group of friends find a way to keep OASIS out of the hands of such corporate forces?